-- 8.01.1 A calibrated and approved electronic inclinometer connected to a computer or a manometer, to the specification circulated to rating authorities, shall be positioned athwart the boat where it can be read by the measurer, who shall be stationed off the boat. - 8.01.2 Two poles shall simultaneously be positioned on the port and starboard sides, at a defined position from the stem (approximately at the longitudinal center of flotation, or LCF).
+- 8.01.1 The boat shall be inclined as detailed below: - 8.01.1.1 An approved electronic inclinometer connected to a computer or a manometer shall be positioned athwartships on the boat where it can be read by the measurer, who shall be stationed off the boat. - 8.01.1.2 Two poles shall simultaneously be positioned on the port and starboard sides, at a defined position from the stem approximately at the Longitudinal Center of Flotation (LCF).
 The poles are to be suspended outboard in order to provide arms for supporting weights and shall be arranged normal to the boat's centerline in as nearly horizontal position as is possible while also allowing sufficient clearance to prevent the weights from touching the water.
-The poles shall be approximately J, SPL or .8\TPS in length and the boat's pole or poles shall normally be used when available.
-If a boat's pole is not used it shall not be on board. - 8.01.3 A set of weights shall be prepared (see 8.05).
-The weights shall be recorded in pounds when the boat is measured in feet and in kilograms when the boat is measured in meters.
-The weights shall be measured and recorded to a level of precision not less than 0.2 of a pound or 0.1 of a kilogram.
-If water containers are used as weights the scales used for measurement shall be regularly tested to ensure that they are accurate. - 8.01.4 When the poles are rigged and all the weights suspended on the starboard side the datum on the manometer shall be marked.
-In the case of an electronic inclinometer with continuous sampling, a record shall be recorded and the average taken. - 8.01.5 The weight shall be transferred to the port side, the measurer recording the weight transferred and the manometer read. - 8.01.6 All the weights shall be suspended on the starboard side once again and the datum on the manometer verified following the procedures in 8.01.4.
+The poles shall be approximately J, SPL or .8TPS in length and the boat's pole or poles shall normally be used when available.
+If a boat's pole is not used it shall not be on board. - 8.01.1.3 A set of weights shall be prepared (see 8.05).
+The weights shall be recorded in kilograms when the boat is measured in meters.
+The weights shall be measured and recorded to a level of precision not less than 0.1 of a kilogram.
+If water containers are used as weights the scales used for measurement shall be regularly tested to ensure that they are accurate. - 8.01.1.4 When the poles are rigged and all the weights suspended on the starboard side the datum on the manometer shall be marked.
+In the case of an electronic inclinometer with continuous sampling, the heel angle shall be recorded and the average taken. - 8.01.1.5 The weight shall be transferred to the port side, the measurer recording the weight transferred and the manometer read.
+In the case of an electronic inclinometer, the heel angle shall be recorded and the average taken. - 8.01.1.6 All the weights shall be suspended on the starboard side once again and the datum on the manometer or inclinometer heel angle verified following the procedures in 8.01.1.4. and 8.01.1.5. - 8.01.2 Alternatively and when approved by the ORR Chief Measurer, the boat may be inclined using the boat's boom in place of spinnaker poles as detailed below: - 8.01.2.1 An approved electronic inclinometer connected to a computer or a manometer shall be positioned athwartships on the boat where it can be read by the measurer, who shall be stationed off the boat. - 8.01.2.2 The boom shall be positioned horizontal on the centerline.
+A small diameter center reference line shall be rigged at gooseneck height from the mast to the backstay or other aft structure on centerline. - 8.01.2.3 The boom shall be swung outboard without weights to starboard and fixed in place with the boom end approximately at the LCF.
+If unable to position the boom end at the LCF then the actual longitudinal distance from the stem to the weight position shall be recorded. - 8.01.2.4 The heel angle to starboard with no weights on the boom shall be marked on the manometer or recorded with an electronic inclinometer. - 8.01.2.5 The weights then shall be suspended from the boom, and the datum on the manometer shall be marked.
+In the case of an electronic inclinometer, the heel angle shall be recorded, and an average taken.